 LOVE TO WAR

 Love.
 War.
 The two go hand in hand.
 There is much to LOVE in this life.
 There is much to WAR about in this life.
 And battles come in many shapes and sizes; from the bickering among family to full blown confrontations among countries.
-Those who have a belief system in things beyond the corruption of this world know that everlasting love prevails.
+Those who have a belief system in things beyond the corruption of this world know that love everlasting wins.

-How many texture layers were used in this somber image representative of waiting...for what...for whom?
+How many texture layers were used in this somber image representative of waiting (for what...for whom?)
 Let us count the ways: 5 on the wall, 7 on the floor, 3 on the roses, 3 on the table, 5 on the window frame and 3 in the sky.
-Under 30 is not many for a Sketchie Beast creation.
+And under 30 layers is not many for a Sketchie Beast creation.